sides · Soup

 - How do I store leftover Vegetarian Three-Bean Chili with Ancho and Sweet Chile Peppers?

-- Store in an airtight container in the refrigerator for up to 3-4 days.
-Reheat gently to preserve texture.
+- Store in an airtight container in the refrigerator for 3-4 days.
+Most sides reheat well in the oven at 350°F for 10-15 minutes.

 - Can I freeze Vegetarian Three-Bean Chili with Ancho and Sweet Chile Peppers?